It’s all in the details at this classic Caribbean resort in San Juan. Book sightseeing tours, exchange currency and more.

 It’s important to us that each Guest is given appropriate information to make their stay as comfortable as possible.
-For questions and additional details, please contact the Hotel to speak with one of our helpful Team Members.
+For questions and additional details, please contact the Resort to speak with one of our helpful Team Members.

 As a positively paradise oasis set at the gateway to historic Old San Juan, we are delighted to welcome you to the ever-iconic Caribe Hilton, and appreciate your adherence to our dress code.
 During the day, we encourage casual, comfortable and appropriate resort attire.
 In the lobby and restaurants, shirts or a cover-up are required and bare feet are not permitted.
 In the evening, our atmosphere transforms into resort elegant.
 For your comfort and those around you, we appreciate your support of this stylish and tropical standard.
 The resort reserves the right to refuse admission.